DonsetPG/DonsetPG.github.io/blog/_posts/2019-08-06-DRL-FM-review.md

 Now, of course solving this case with DRL was interesting, but I wanted to see if more was possible (since the case was already settled technically).
 Several ideas were possible (thanks to discussions with peoples from the [CEMEF](http://www.cemef.mines-paristech.fr) and the review I did previously) :

 1. Was there any difference between direct optimization and continuous control?
-2. Was the use of an autoencoder possible easy?
+2. Was the use of an autoencoder easy?
 3. Was Transfer Learning possible, and performant?
 4. Could we make a code as clear as possible?